OlivierLD/WebComponents/oliv-components/widgets/README.md

     - to build all the available components.

 The scripts are available in the `oliv-components/widgets/` folder.
-As previously said, the expected articfacts are in the `lib` directory.
+As previously said, the expected artifacts are in the `lib` directory.

 ---